 - Black Label Wood Roof Shingles: Black Label refers to utility grade wood roof shingles or shakes, and should not be used on residential homes.
 It has an unlimited amount of sapwood and flat grain allowance.

 One of the primary benefits of a wood roof is its relatively low weight compared to other roofing materials.
 Compared to clay tiles or slate, wooden shingles weigh very little, yet still offer adequate strength and moisture protection.
 This light weight allows the shingles to be easy on your roof installation with a standard roof frame, with no need to add extra strength and support to the structure.

 Cost of Wood Shingles

-Installation for a typical wood shingle roof is approximately $4 to $7 a square foot, while wood shakes, which are hand cut, are slightly more expensive at $6 to $9 a square foot.
+Materials for a typical wood shingle roof cost approximately $2-$3 a square foot.
 It’s important to note though that this estimate doesn’t include the cost of demolishing and removing an existing roof.

 Eco-Friendly and Energy Efficient